jeff-adkisson/swe-3313-fall-2025/project/details-implementation.md

 Your submission must include:

-- *all* of your working source code in your `/source` directory.
+- *all* of your working source code within your team repository's `~/source` directory.
   - If your project also uses client-side compilation of SPA code, it must be part of your build process.
 I should not have to execute a dozen steps to compile your application.
 Script the build process via Bash if necessary.
 This will not affect most projects, but those of you who *chose* a more complex scenario must simplify the build process for your users.
 If you have an SPA that requires separate compilation, create multiple directories under `~/source` and a build script in the root of `~/source`.

-- a `.gitignore` file in your `/source` directory preventing checkin of compilation artifacts.
+- a `.gitignore` file in your `~/source` directory preventing checkin of compilation artifacts.
   - Do not add your `.gitignore` file last.
 Add it first.
 Otherwise, you have to manually go back and remove the things `.gitignore` tells the source control system to overlook.

-- an `~/implementation/README.md` file with Environment Setup, Database Setup,.
-How to Start and Login, and Troubleshooting.
+- an `~/implementation/README.md` file with Environment Setup, Database Setup, How to Start and Login, and Troubleshooting.
   - Make grading your project easy (and put a smile on my face) by ensuring this document is complete, friendly, and well-organized.